Casey-e-k/casey-e-k.github.io/docs/courses.md

 classes: wide
 author_profile: true
 ---
-_Courses currently in progress for the 2025-2026 academic year indicated by \*_
+_Courses currently in progress for the Summer 2026 academic session indicated by \*_

 ## Math/Applied Math